-The proof of \eqref{series_x_smaller_than_A} can be obtained in exactly the same way, except that now one would have to shift the contour of integration in the opposite direction, taking into account the contribution from the simple poles at points $\hat s_m$.
-The details are left to the reader.
+The proof of \eqref{series_x_smaller_than_A} can be obtained in exactly the same way, except that now we should shift the contour of integration in the opposite direction, while taking into account the contribution from the simple poles at points $\hat s_m$.
+The details of the proof are left to the reader.

 \begin{lemma} Assume that $(\alpha,\rho) \in {\mathcal A}$.
 For $s>0$ we have